 Q&A with The Wounded Pelicans

 The Wounded Pelicans is the name by which endurance duo, Christopher Evans and Antony Sedman, are better known.
 Hailing from the Gold Coast, Australia, the pair have made a name for themselves by participating in numerous endurance events – all in the name of charity and improving their own lifestyles!
 In exposing their bodies to the challenge of one gruelling endurance event after another, the pair hope to raise not only awareness for the importance of maintaining happy, healthy lifestyles, but also money to aid the disease research that is so desperately needed in today’s society.
-Having raised $20k for cancer research in 2016, the duo have now moved on to a new project, consisting of 10 extreme events that will see them raise money for various issues and conditions that affect the youth of today.
+Having raised $20k for cancer research in 2016, the duo has now moved on to a new project, consisting of 10 extreme events that will see them raise money for various issues and conditions that affect the youth of today.
 In fulfilling the challenges they have set themselves, The Wounded Pelicans are hoping to motivate kids to achieve their fullest potential, and are thus wholly committed to helping fund research for the conditions that threaten to prevent them from doing so.

-Although the name, ‘The Wounded Pelicans’, derives from their school years, the pair are confident that it has come to accurately represent their current journey, with the pelican that is capable of ‘holding more in its beak’ reflecting the depths of endurance displayed by a duo that consistently runs back-to-back events – including multiple 100km+ ultramarathons – and the ‘wounded’ alluding to the occasional injuries they’ve inevitably picked up along the way.
+Although the name, ‘The Wounded Pelicans’, derives from their school years, the pair is confident that it has come to accurately represent their current journey, with the pelican that is capable of ‘holding more in its beak’ reflecting the depths of endurance displayed by a duo that consistently runs back-to-back events – including multiple 100km+ ultramarathons – and the ‘wounded’ alluding to the occasional injuries they’ve inevitably picked up along the way.

 Tell us a bit about The Wounded Pelicans.
 Who are you and what are you all about?